Cem-Kaya/MagniVR-DESIGN-ANALYSIS-OF-LOW-VISION-ACCESSIBILITY-TOOL-FOR-VIRTUAL-REALITY/README.md

 tools.
 The study used 3 different types of accessibility tools: a right-hand magnifier, a left-hand magnifier, and a SeeingVR magnifier.
 The results of the study indicate that the magnifier tools were a huge help for the participants with low vision in completing the tasks, and reduced the cognitive load during the execution of the task.
+A comprehensive report is available in the repository in the form of a PDF file.

 # Images
 ## Left-hand Magnifier